Aishite Imasu 1941: Mahal Kita: Plot

-A few years later, local guerrilla forces are led by Inya, who replaces Berto in 1943 after he is killed in action.
-The Japanese retaliate with brutality, hanging the mayor and others.
+After Berto’s family is massacred by the Japanese, he neglects his relationship with Inya, who suffers a series of miscarriages.
+He comes back to his senses when Inya is falsely accused of collaboration with the Japanese and is tortured.
+Berto tries to make amends with Inya but the latter refuses and sends him off to a mission in which he is killed, to Inya’s regret.
+Inya takes on Berto’s responsibilities as a guerrilla commander under his name.

+As the guerrillas launch more raids, the Japanese brutally retaliate, holding the town mayor and others hostage.
 As Igna returns to camp after warning Inya of a raid, she is caught along with Ichiru by Maura and Hiroshi.
 Igna is beaten but later escapes with the help of Ichiru and a sympathetic colleague, Akihiro.
-Sheltering at a house, Akihiro and Ichiru commit seppuku.
+Ichiru reveals to Igna that he knew she was helping the guerrillas all along but stayed quiet, saying that he did not want her to betray her country for him.
+Sheltering at the house of Igna’s stepmother Melba, Akihiro and Ichiru commit seppuku.

 Igna again is arrested by Maura and Hiroshi and is tortured.
-Inya then raids the town hall and rescues Igna, while eliminating the Japanese garrison at the cost of several guerrillas.
-But as Inya and Igna escape, Maura and Japanese reinforcements arrive and shoot Inya.
-However, she is shielded by Igna, who dies instead, whereupon Inya's men open fire on Maura's vehicle, killing her and the Japanese.
+Inya then raids the municipal hall and rescues Igna and the other hostages, while eliminating the Japanese garrison at the cost of several guerrillas.
+As Inya and Igna escape, Maura and Japanese reinforcements arrive and shoot Inya.
+She is shielded by Igna, who dies instead, whereupon Inya's men open fire on Maura's vehicle, killing her and the Japanese.

-Decades later, an elderly Inya tells the truth about what happened during the war.
-As the mayor and a historian discuss future plans, including a memorial for the victims, she leaves.
+Decades later, an elderly Inya tells the truth about what happened during the war to local officials and her nephew, Senyang, who is revealed to be Akihiro’s granddaughter from an affair with a Filipina.
+As the officials discuss plans to commemorate the war dead, she leaves.